Department of Public Safety

 If vehicles are unavailable, the request will be placed on a waiting list.

-Time allowing, requests for changes in confirmed transportation arrangements may be requested on-line (police.truman.edu).
-Change requests may also be made with Public Safety 660-785-4177 between the hours of 8 a.m. and 5 p.m., Monday through Friday.
+If time allows, changes for confirmed transportation arrangements may be requested.
+Change requests may be made by calling Public Safety (660-785-7400) between the hours of 8 a.m. and 5 p.m., Monday-Friday.
 Failure to notify Public Safety of driver changes in advance may result in departure delay or denial of vehicle use.

 The head of the department, division or other unit having administrative custody of the budget to which the vehicle is to be charged is responsible to ensure that:

 - Vehicles scheduled are for use by eligible individuals and for official University business.